d0809/stm32f4-5510LCD-video-player/README.md

 The audio and frame buffers are stored in CCMRAM(core-coupled memory) for extra speed, this was achieved by modifying the linker script and the startup file.

+Audacity was used to resample audio and export it as raw 8-bit PCM.
+FFMPEG and mogrify were used to extract individual frames as BMP files and turn them into 1-bit monochrome images respectively.

 This program comes with no guarantees whatsoever and it may contain errors or bugs as I am not a professional programmer or embedded developer.
 If you notice any issues with it or happen to have a question, please contact me.